 Contexts that draw on Asian scientific research and development and collaborative endeavours in the Asia Pacific region provide an opportunity for students to investigate Asia and Australia's engagement with Asia.
-Students could examine the important role played by people of the Asia region in such areas as medicine, materials science, nanotechnology, energy security and food security.
+Students could examine the important role played by people of the Asia region in such areas as medicine, communication technologies, transportation, sports science, and energy security.
 They could consider collaborative projects between Australian and Asian scientists and the contribution these make to scientific knowledge.